MarcPuji/GameOfLife/README.txt

 The current "structures.txt" loads the infinite glider initial configuration.

-In each directory you will find a folder named structures with different intial configurations, the three main configurations that we were asked and two random configurations that were used to make the performance check.
+In each directory you will find a folder named structures with different intial configurations, the three main configurations that we were asked, the infinite glider and two random configurations that were used to make the performance check.
 You can load those configurations by replacing them with the current "structures.txt" and renaming it.
+There is also a folder called terminal shell configuration, where there are the codes used at first to prove the three main structures by introducing the initial configuration through the terminal.

 To compile the code you can use: make